-- Optimising ash: We have doubled the volume of exports by installing a classification system, for enhancing the collection of fly ash.
-In FY 2015-16, we have been able to utilise 72.7% of fly ash in comparison with 63% of fly ash utilisation in FY 2014-15 across our locations. - As a part of our local vendor development strategy, we are also encouraging entrepreneurs to set up fly ash brick manufacturing and cenosphere collection business.
+- Optimising ash: We have enhanced the volume of exports by installing a classification system, for enhancing the collection of fly ash.
+In FY 2016-17, we have been able to utilise 66% of fly ash in comparison with 72.7% of fly ash utilisation in FY 2015-16 across our locations.
+This is mainly because of the constraints we are facing at our Tiroda plant.
+We are continuously taking actions for better utilisation of ash by developing fly ash utilisation park. - As a part of our local vendor development strategy, we are also encouraging entrepreneurs to set

+- up fly ash brick manufacturing and cenosphere collection business.
 A total of 63 entrepreneurs have been trained during the past 2 years and 50 entrepreneurs have already established fly ash brick manufacturing plants. - We have also installed fly ash brick plants within our premises with a capacity of 12,000 bricks and 1,000 tiles per day for in-house consumption.
+These fly ash bricks and tiles are used at all construction sites and township areas.
+During FY 2016-17, a total of 1.12 million fly ash bricks and 0.069 million tiles were manufactured.
+This initiative also aids in preventing the usage of top soil for conventional brick manufacturing. - We have also used pond ash in bund raising in the ash dyke to conserve top soil.
+Further, we are offering free ash for roads, buildings and infrastructure development to encourage use of fly ash in nearby construction activities. - Studies have been carried out for the establishment of a fly ash unloading hub to cater to cement plants in vicinity through supply in rakes by engaging an external consultant.